awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md

 aws cloudtrail create-trail --name my-trail --s3-bucket-name my-bucket
 ```

-For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.
+For more information, see [CloudTrail naming requirements](cloudtrail-trail-naming-requirements.md)\.

 The following is example output\.